mpourmpoulis/PythonVoiceCodingPlugin/doc/README.md

 * Changes to the  existing grammar will only be made on minor releases!

-* Patches are only going to affect the backened
+* Patches are only going to affect the backend

 As a consequence you can use the grammar released with  0.1.0 with any of the 0.1.x versions of the plug-in. there will be none the less two exceptions to that rule